drumusician/student_manager/blog/user_roles.md

 end
 ```

 In this migration I'm taking advantage of the Postgres Array type to store the list of users in the db.
-It is
-of course also possible to store the roles in a different table and at those as an association, but for now
-this will do and we can just validate the allowed role values in the Changeset we'll use to store and update
-this user role info.
+It is of course also possible to store the roles in a different table and at those as an association, but for now this will do and we can just validate the allowed role values in the Changeset we'll use to store and update this user role info.

-We'll also need to add this new field to our User struct to be able to use it in our application.
+We'll also need to add this new field to our User schema to be able to use it in our application.
 Here I have also added the validation of the user role values.

 ```elixir
 defmodule StudentManager.Accounts.User do